alexisakers/BulletinBoard/CONTRIBUTING.md

 ### Checking out the repository

+We use gitflow for PRs.
+The `master` branch contains the state of the latest released version. `develop` contains the changes from the current unreleased state.
+You create your PRs againts the `develop` branch.

 - Click the “Fork” button in the upper right corner of repo
 - Clone your fork:
     - `git clone https://github.com/<YOUR_GITHUB_USERNAME>/BulletinBoard.git`